-- A strong background in the environmental risk assessment of chemicals in a regulatory context; placing, reviewing and interpreting regulatory ecotoxicology and environmental fate tests, use of alternative methods (QSARs, read-across, in vitro) to address data gaps and minimise animal use, exposure assessment and risk characterisation, PBT/POP assessment.
+- A strong background in the environmental assessment of chemicals in a regulatory context; placing, reviewing and interpreting ecotoxicology and environmental fate tests, use of alternative methods (QSARs, read across, in vitro), exposure assessment and risk characterisation.

 - A track record of scientific excellence, including publishing and presenting research, either independently or in collaboration with other partners or institutes.

-- Hands-on experience working to address the requirements of European chemical regulations e.g. REACH, CLP, BPR, pharmaceuticals, PPPs.
-Demonstrable experience of other (global) regulatory frameworks is of interest.
+- Hands-on experience working to address the requirements of European chemical regulations e.g., REACH, CLP, BPR, pharmaceuticals, PPP.
+Demonstrable experience of other (global) regulatory frameworks an advantage.

 - An independent self-starter able to manage one’s own workload but also work collaboratively and effectively within a team.

-- Ability to manage and influence people effectively and/ or oversee the work of others.
+- Ability to manage and influence people effectively and oversee the work of others.